Soft-Raph/NewsAggregator/README.md

 - **Automatic Updates**: News articles are fetched and stored regularly (every minute).
 - **Article Storage**: Articles are stored in a database with relevant metadata.
 - **Search & Filter**: Search for articles based on keywords and filter by source, date or category.
-- **Optional UI**: A clean and responsive interface to display aggregated news articles (can be added based on your requirements).

 ## Installation